carolinevannebo/ExamTDS200/README.md

 The four points mentioned above present the minimum requirement for the assignment.
 For those aiming for a higher grade, more functionalities and complexity in the implementation is expected.

 ## Solution
 ### This cross-platform solution is written in TypeScript using React Native and Expo.
-The application has been tested with the Expo Go app on iPhone and iOS simulator.
+The application has been tested with Expo Go on iPhone and iOS simulator.

 ### Features
 - User management with Firebase Authentication and Firestore.